 The purpose of the clinic is to assist self-represented litigants with limited means in Washington County with legal information and advice so that they can successfully pursue their claims through the judicial system.
 Litigants can receive a free 30-minute consultation from a volunteer attorney, who can offer advice and legal assistance regarding matters such as:

 Family Law: Marriage dissolution, child support, domestic abuse, paternity issues, child custody, visitation, spousal maintenance, name change.
-Please fill out the intake form to make an appointment.
+You must fill out the intake form to make an appointment.

 Civil Law: Default judgment, housing / eviction, eviction expungement, creditor / debtor, judgment collection, consumer issues, conciliation court, automobile title transfer.
-Please fill out the intake form to make an appointment.
+You must fill out the intake form to make an appointment.